Season 6, Episode 7

 Rebecca Kockler is program director of Reading Reimagined with AERDF and CEO and founder of Illuminate Literacy.
 She saw firsthand the reading potential of underestimated and overlooked populations such as students of color or students experiencing poverty and was motivated to act on behalf of them.
 Previously, she was assistant superintendent of academics at the Louisiana Department of Education, where she created a comprehensive, nationally recognized academic support model that gave teachers, principals, and districts the tools and supports necessary to align assessments, curriculum, and teacher evaluation for greater impact.

-Susan Lambert is the chief academic officer of elementary humanities at Amplify, and the host of Science of Reading: The Podcast.
-Her career, including classroom teacher, building administrator, and district-level leader, has been focused on creating high-quality learning environments using evidence-based practices.
+Susan Lambert is the Chief Academic Officer of Elementary Humanities at Amplify, and the host of Science of Reading: The Podcast.
+Her career has been focused on creating high-quality learning environments using evidence-based practices.
 Susan is a mom of four, a grandma of four, a world traveler, and a collector of stories.
-Her professional quarantine accomplishments include the production of knowledge-based learning modules for kindergarten through grade-two students, available through Amplify’s free resources website and Wide Open Schools.

 Quotes